NickColley/design-of-forms/src/evolving-a-design/design-factors-influenced-by-the-method-of-producing-a-stock-of-forms/index.md

 Most Government forms used on a large scale are letterpress printed, and particular types of forms, e.g. padded forms or carbon-coated forms, will always require a printing operation.
-While printing gives the clearest and neatest means of reproduction it may not always be justified on the grounds of cost and a speedier means of repro- duction may sometimes be required.
+While printing gives the clearest and neatest means of reproduction it may not always be justified on the grounds of cost and a speedier means of reproduction may sometimes be required.
 The forms designer should be generally aware of the other processes available and the factors which govern their suitability.

 THE OFFICE TYPE OF OFFSET-LITHO MACHINE can sometimes be used for the